 Always tell a trusted adult if anything online upsets or worries you.

-We appreciate that children may be spending more of their time working online at the moment.
 We want to ensure that our children stay safe when working online and have very clear reporting routes in place so they can raise any concerns whilst online.
-Please report any online concerns to firstname.lastname@example.org and your concerns will be forwarded to the correct person.
+Please report any online concerns to email@example.com and your concerns will be forwarded to the correct person.